Difference Between Springer and Cocker Spaniels

 Cocker spaniels are happy to do a simple task repeatedly without being distracted by their surroundings, whereas springer spaniels are a much more curious breed, so they will want to follow every new scent they smell and every sound they hear, meaning training can be more difficult.

-Not only do cocker spaniels have more focus, but also better memory.
+Not only do cocker spaniels have more focus, but also have a better memory.
 Although it takes patience to get through training at first, once they have been taught a new trick, cocker spaniels can remember it for quite a while (if the trick is then performed regularly afterward.)

 It is important to keep motivating a springer spaniel and keep repeating the basics regularly so that not all the training is lost.